-Nashville, TN – As the weather slowly warms, many Tennesseans are sprucing up their outdoor property.
-Because these maintenance efforts often include the burning of limbs, lumber and other debris, the State Fire Marshal’s Office wants the public to be aware of outdoor-burning safety precautions.
+Nashville, TN – As warmer weather approaches, many Tennesseans are sprucing up their outdoor property.
+These maintenance efforts often include the burning of limbs, lumber and other debris.

 Risk of human Salmonella infections from contact with live poultry